For server software we require reliability, flexibility, speed, efficiency, safety, and openness.

 When an SQL database is needed we use PostgreSQL.
 We've been using it since 2004 and have yet to find a reason to use a proprietary SQL server instead.

-We can support Linux-based servers that we supply and other Linux installs that we perform.
-Remotely via a secure internet connection whenever possible.
-We've been doing it routinely for moe than 20 years.
+We support hardware that we supply and software installs that we perform.
+We do software support remotely via a secure internet connection whenever possible.
+Something we've been doing routinely for moe than 15 years.

 For non-warranty support the basis can be either pay-per-instance or a contract for up to a specified number of hours.
 The per-instance response time is slower because we need to obtain a separate authorisation-to-act for each one.

 It had easily delivered what was required, and successfully blocked all of the literally billions of attempts to breach it.